Vishnu2707/Covid-Tracker/README.md

   * Deploy the app using the commant #firebase deploy.

 # Requirements.
-- Install node, create a react app, material-ui, numerals and other dependecies according to the needs.
+- Install node, material-ui, numerals and other dependecies according to the needs.
 - Make sure to install Firebase and follow the steps to create and deploy the project.

 # Edit and re-deploy